-PCS has reviewed the results of the auditor verification exercise, including the analysis of the "agreed upon procedures" (AUP) commonly known as a "pool audit".
+PCS has reviewed the results of the auditor verification exercise, including the analysis of the draft "agreed upon procedures" (AUP) commonly known as a "pool audit".
+PCS notices that this was done by an independent party.

 EBA Final non-ABCP STS Guidelines - statements on background and rationale